 Previously known as Category C, Category S (Cat S) is the title given to a vehicle that has sustained structural damage that exceeds the value of the vehicle.
 This can include damage to the side panels, rear or front of the vehicle, as well as suspension and chassis.
 However, if repairs are carried out a Category S vehicle can return to the road or be sold on with the Cat S title.

 Previously known as Category D, Category N (Cat N) is the title given to a vehicle that has sustained non-structural damage, for example: engine issues, faulty seats or electrical problems.
-A Cat N vehicle will have no structural damage and therefore will be deemed as better to repair than to write-off.
+A Cat N vehicle will have no structural damage and therefore will be deemed as better to repair or salvage than to write-off.
 Similarly to a Cat S vehicle, a Cat N car or van can return to the road, or go on to be sold once all necessary repairs have been completed.

 Category B (Cat B) is given to a vehicle that has sustained damage beyond repair.
 The vehicle is deemed as un-roadworthy and the body of the vehicle has to be crushed.
 However, you are allowed to salvage any parts (if they can be salvaged) before the motor is destroyed.
 More often than not, a Category B vehicle is treated the same way as a Category A vehicle.